-Loans Held for Investment
+Loans Held for Investment and Securitized Loans Held to Maturity

-We purchase residential mortgage loans and classify them as loans held for investment on the statement of financial condition.
-Loans held for investment are intended to be held to maturity and, accordingly, are reported at the principal amount outstanding, net of provisions for loan losses.
+We purchase residential mortgage loans and classify them as loans held for investment or Securitized loans held to maturity on the statement of financial condition.
+These investments are intended to be held to maturity and, accordingly, are reported at the principal amount outstanding, net of provisions for loan losses.